MobileID-Strong-Authentication/mid-radius-rig/index.md

 #### Development Environment

 In this setup we run a single RIG container instance with in-memory data source.
-This is a very simplified setup for testing purpose only.
-We don't need a Redis database.
+This is a very simplified setup for testing purpose only and we don't need a Redis database.

 However, One-Time-Password (OTP) authentication is not supported without the use of a Redis database!